james-houghton/ISE521FINALPRJ_HTA/README.md

 #### HTA Procedure:

-Define Task Under Analysis
+1. Define Task Under Analysis
-- To create a data visualization tool for voter density data of a state(s) (Rhode Island) to infer voter arrival trends  (Why used → make repeatable, subgoals, organize tasks, challenges, relevance in that context → goal to understand what needs to be done)
+- To create a data visualization tool for voter density data of a state(s) (Rhode Island) to infer voter arrival trends  (Why used → make repeatable, sub-goals, organize tasks, challenges, relevance in that context → goal to understand what needs to be done)

-Data Collection Process
+2. Data Collection Process
 - Automatic data collection is part of voting process, by digital check in process
 - Some states do not use a digital voting system*

-Determine overall Goal of the Task
+3. Determine overall Goal of the Task
 - Visually represent arrival patterns given user specific defined variables by creating an interactive web application for the generation of maps

-Sub Goal of the task
+4. Sub Goal of the task
 - Geo-data (adding data)
 - Election data
 - Form --Home screen--method --variable declaration (time, election data)
 - Style characteristics
 - Creation

-Sub-Goal Decomposition
+5. Sub-Goal Decomposition

-Plans Analysis
+6. Plans Analysis

 > HTA Basic Example Diagram